 - Store wastes in suitable indoor locations or under covered areas outside whenever possible.

 - Keep waste collection containers closed unless necessary to add or remove product.
 Ensure that lids fit properly.

 - Limit access to product storage.
 Employees should be provided only what they actually need.

 - Collect and store petroleum-based fluids drained from vehicles.
 Put used oil, transmission fluid, etc., in used oil tanks.
 Do not place antifreeze, brake fluid, or solvent with used oil.
 A reputable used oil collector can pump your tanks or containers.

 - Recycle spent oil filters for their scrap metal content.
 Use a drain rack over a waste oil pan to drain and collect all residual oil prior to disposal.
 Used oil filters for recycling must be crushed, dismantled, or punctured and hot-drained.

 - Consider taking advantage of the universal waste regulations.
 Store fluorescent bulbs as universal waste lamps for recycling in a properly closed and labeled container with the date of initial storage.
 Do not break the fluorescent bulbs.
-See Title 128, Chapter 25 or NDEQ Guidance Document “Universal Waste”, both are available on the NDEQ website.
+See Title 128, Chapter 25 or NDEE Guidance Document “Universal Waste”, both are available on the NDEE website.

 - Recycle lead-acid batteries.
 Inspect batteries for cracks and leaks, especially if they have been exposed to freezing temperatures.
 Do not put batteries in the trash or in a solid waste disposal facility.
 Do not pour battery acid on the ground.